ItsJuniorDias/AirCnC/README.md

 ![Preview](https://user-images.githubusercontent.com/50254416/66184019-27718000-e651-11e9-8576-550ead39abf2.jpg)
  - Development of an application using the stack *Node.js*, *ReactJS* e *React Native*

+ ## About this Project

+The idea of the App is:

+_"Entrepreneurs Offer Programmers Stay in Their Business to Discover New Talents"._

 ## Why?
 This project is part of my portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!